syncfusion-content/maui-docs/MAUI/Rotator/Migration.md

 documentation: ug
 ---

-# Migrating from Xamarin Carousel View to .NET MAUI Carousel View
+# Migrating from Xamarin Rotator to .NET MAUI Rotator

-To migrate easily from `Xamarin SfRotator` to `.NET MAUI SfRotator`, we kept all the APIs from Xamarin SfCarousel in MAUI SfCarousel.
+To migrate easily from `Xamarin SfRotator` to `.NET MAUI SfRotator`, we kept all the APIs from Xamarin SfRotator in MAUI SfRotator.
 We have renamed the namespace as follows.

 ## Namespaces